devlinjunker/template.hapi.rest/README.md

 This is meant to be an example/template of how to use Webpack in the Backend for rapid development.

-TODO: Simple endpoints that store and retrieve values

 ## Dependencies
 Node v8+ and npm